-Our idea, Sky Ocean Rescue: The Ocean’s Biggest Threat, won Ocean’s annual digital creative competition last year.
+Our idea won Ocean’s annual digital creative competition last year.

 The interactive campaign launches at Westfield London with a domination of Ocean’s spectacular large format full motion digital out of home screen in Eat Street.

-The aim is to encourage passersby to discover what is the most menacing danger lurking in the oceans by filling the screen with the silhouette of a menacing, deep sea creature, accompanied by the headline “Discover the oceans’ biggest threat”.
+The aim is to encourage passersby to discover what is the most menacing danger lurking in the oceans by filling the screen with the silhouette of an ominous, deep sea creature, accompanied by the headline “Discover the oceans’ biggest threat”.